open-mmlab/mmrotate/tools/data/hrsid/README.md

 ## Download HRSID dataset

-The HRSID dataset can be downloaded from [here](https://drive.google.com/file/d/1BZTU8Gyg20wqHXtBPFzRazn_lEdvhsbE/view).
+The HRSID dataset can be downloaded from [Google drive](https://drive.google.com/file/d/1BZTU8Gyg20wqHXtBPFzRazn_lEdvhsbE/view).

 The data structure is as follows: